 a) Caye Caulker Water Taxi Association

-c) San Pedro – Belize Express Water Taxi
+b) San Pedro – Belize Express Water Taxi

-SP-Belize Express operates from the Brown Sugar Market at 111 North Front Street, a few hundred metres from the CCWT terminal.
+This service operates from the Brown Sugar Market at 111 North Front Street, a few hundred metres from the CCWT terminal.

-d) Tropic Ferry
+c) Tropic Ferry

-Tropic Ferry appears to be more of a private shuttle service that has to be arranged in advance.
-Passengers are met at the airport, driven in a private a/c shuttle vehicle to the boat (a 3 minute drive to a marina located across the highway from the airport), and transported directly to destinations on Ambergris Caye.
+Tropic Ferry appears to be more of a private service that has to be arranged in advance.
+Passengers are met at the airport, driven in a private a/c vehicle to the boat (a 3 minute drive to a marina located across the highway from the airport), and transported directly to destinations on Ambergris Caye.
 The price is higher than a public water taxi.